Tagline Here

 What are misdemeanors and felonies different categories of?

-Misdemeanors and felonies are two distinct categories of criminal offenses, classified based on the severity of the crime.
+Misdemeanors and felonies are two distinct categories of criminal charges, classified based on the severity of the violent crime.
 Misdemeanors are less serious and generally carry lighter penalties, such as short-term jail sentences and fines.
 Felonies are more severe offenses, often involving significant harm, and can result in long-term imprisonment, heavier fines, and lasting consequences on a person’s criminal record.

-What is the highest degree of assault?
+What is the highest degree of assault in New Jersey law?

 The highest degree of assault is first-degree assault, which involves acts of extreme recklessness or intent that cause life-threatening injuries or significant harm.
 In New Jersey, first-degree assault is punishable by 10 to 20 years in prison and is reserved for the most egregious cases, such as those involving depraved indifference to human life.